 By Dr Abbie Najjarine (podiatrist)

-Excessive pronation will cause excessive forces to be applied to the forefoot, with increased load on the 1st metatarsal head in an adductory direction.
-This will allow rotation of the shaft and in turn the hallux (big toe) will compensate by abducting.
-A short first metatarsal or hyper mobile feet are considerably more susceptible – in this situation, the patientís biomechanics is hereditary.
-A short first metatarsal is a major contributing factor as the first metatarsal adducts and drops to meet the ground.
+In addition, excessive pronation, where the foot turns inwards and downwards, will apply a strong force on the forefoot, increasing the load on the first metatarsal (bone beneath the big toe) to make it head in an abductory direction (outwards).
+This then allows rotation of the shaft and in turn the hallux (big toe) will compensate by abducting.
+A short first metatarsal or hyper mobile feet are considerably more susceptible when the patient’s biomechanics is hereditary.

+Overall a short first metatarsal is a major contributing factor as the first metatarsal adducts and drops to meet the ground.
 When combined with pronation this causes the hallux to abduct, hence the term “Hallux Abducto Valgus”.
 (Lorimer et al, 1997; Selner et al, 1992; De Valentine, 1992).

 There are three stages of bunion development – orthotic therapy at each stage can prevent the bunion from progressing to the next stage.
+These stages are:

-DE VALENTINE, S. J. (Ed) (1992) Foot and Ankle Disorders in Children, New York: Churchill Livingstone
+De Valentine, S. J. (Ed) (1992) Foot and Ankle Disorders in Children, New York: Churchill Livingstone

-LORIMER, D., FRENCH, GWEN, & WEST, S. (1997) Neales Common Foot Disorders: Diagnosis and Management, 5th Edition, Melbourne: Churchill Livingstone
+Lorimer, D., French, Gwen, & West, S. (1997) Neales Common Foot Disorders: Diagnosis and Management, 5th Edition, Melbourne: Churchill Livingstone

-SELNER, A. J., SENER, M.D., TUCKER, R.A., & EIRICH, G. (1992) Tricorrectional Bunionectomy for Surgical Repair of Juvenile Hallux Valgus, JAPMA
+Selner, A. J., Sener, M.D., Tucker, R.A., & Eirich, G. (1992) Tricorrectional Bunionectomy for Surgical Repair of Juvenile Hallux Valgus, JAPMA

-THORDARSON , DAVID B. (2004) Foot & Ankle, Lippincott Williams & Wilkins
+Thordarson, David B. (2004) Foot & Ankle, Lippincott Williams & Wilkins